Common Illnesses - Nemours Blog | Expert Health and Wellness Guidance for Parents

 Mom feeling forehead of daughter with fever

-The Top 5 Facts About Fever
+5 Essential Facts About Fever Every Parent Should Know

 As a pediatrician, I know that parents’ panic can set in pretty quickly when it comes to a fever — especially if they have a baby or toddler.
 Even the calmest of moms and dads can find themselves frantically debating at 1 a.m. whether to give their child medicine and go back to bed, or to call the doctor despite the time.
 As strange as it may seem, fevers are a good thing.
 They’re the body’s way of fighting off infections.
 Often times, a fever left to do its job will go away on its own within a few days.
 However, it’s still completely normal to be worried when your little one’s temperature starts to climb.
 To help reduce your worry and prepare you for what to do next time the thermometer reading begins to rise, know these top five facts about fevers.
 1. A fever in babies under 3 […]